Looking for Something to do during the COVID-19 Quarantine? Try transforming your cabinets!

 - Paint- Behr Premium Specialty Coatings: Interior Cabinet and Trim Enamel (White Base No. 7120)

 - Remove all cabinet doors and drawer faces from vanity.
 Not all drawer faces can be removed- if that’s the case then you’ll need to pull out the entire drawer.
 Fortunately ours were, as shown here.
 Make sure you label the drawer faces and cabinet doors so you can put everything back together in the right spot.
+Take a look at this glassshowerdirect for example that you can implement new things to make your bathroom more your style.

 - Sand front and back side of cabinet doors and drawer faces.
 In our case, we were able to start with a coarse sandpaper to cut through the top layer, then followed with a medium grit sandpaper to remove sanding marks.
 Depending on your finish, you might need to use chemicals like paint stripper or lacquer thinner to help with the stripping process.